shantnuv/ION-Application/angular-app/README.md

 The application currently does not uses any database to get the users, so it supports only 2 dummy users, as follows:
-1. username: user1
+1. USERNAME: user1
-   password: user1@123
+   PASSWORD: user1@123
-2. username: user2
+2. USERNAME: user2
-   password: user2@123
+   PASSWORD: user2@123

 The application has 2 pages currently:
 --Home page